2020 Derecho Effects on Cedar Rapids Lawns & Trees

 The products that we use are not the same as what can be bought at the “big box stores”.
 Raw materials used to create fertilizers vary greatly.
 Naturally, a better raw material demands a higher cost, and those products are usually used by professionals.
 Because of recent issues with manufacturing and suppliers, it’s becoming more difficult for homeowners and smaller lawn care companies to obtain high-level products.
 As one of the largest lawn care providers serving the Cedar Rapids and Iowa City area, we have developed relationships with vendors that have put us in a favorable position to make sure that we have the right ingredients to help your lawn.

 One obstacle that may make a person hesitant is the cost; the equipment and products needed for DIY lawn care are fairly expensive.
 Unfortunately, those costs don’t appear to be coming down any time soon.
 By hiring UltraLawn to feed your lawn what it needs and to eliminate weeds, there’s no need to keep bulky equipment in the garage that may only be used for a few hours every year.
 You won’t have the hassle of keeping pesticides or fertilizers, let us worry about keeping that product safe and sound.
 Products and labor aren’t the only thing you’re buying when you are an UltraLawn customer.
-You’re buying over 250 years of experience taking care of turf in Iowa.
+You’re buying over 250 years of experience taking care of lawns in Iowa.
 That type of expertise isn’t easily found under one roof.

 The turf industry is constantly changing, with new and improved products being released regularly.
 We are always looking for any way to improve results, and utilizing better science is an easy choice to make.
 As stewards of the land, we take very seriously our responsibility to care for the environment in a way that provides results for our customers and is kind to the ecosystem.